citp/privacy-policy-historical/f/fi/fin/financialexpress.net.md

-> *The following text is extracted and transformed from the financialexpress.net privacy policy that was archived on 2018-06-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180624203701id_/http%3A//www.financialexpress.net/privacy-cookies) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the financialexpress.net privacy policy that was archived on 2018-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181205062552id_/http%3A//www.financialexpress.net/privacy-cookies) for the most accurate reproduction.*

-# Privacy and Cookies
+# Privacy and Cookies | FE Financial Express

+This Privacy Policy was updated on 18th May, 2018

 To see the Privacy & Cookie Policy for FE's suite of client portals, MI product and regulatory services [please click here](https://web.archive.org/fe-products-privacy-cookies "FE Products Privacy & Cookie Policy").